apexpl/apex_v1/docs/tests_emails.md

-# Testing E-Mail Messages
+# Testing E-Mail / Messages

 Through the */bootstrap/test.php* configuration file, the emailer.php class is swapped out with the */src/app/tests/test_emailer.php* class.
-This class places all outoing e-mail messages in a queue, instead of actually sending them, allowing you to search and read the queue using the below methods.
+This class places all outgoing e-mail messages in a queue, instead of actually sending them, allowing you to search and read the queue using the below methods.

 Please view the <a href="https://apex-platform.org/api/classes/apex.app.msg.objects.email_message.html">email_message</a> object class for details on how to